 Note that this setting will apply across any instance where you sign in to your AOL inbox in a Web browser, but this will not affect any current mail behavior in third-party programs like your phone’s Mail app or the desktop version of Microsoft Outlook if you have added an account in Outlook as discussed in this article.

 Step 1: Go to https://mail.aol.com and sign into your AOL inbox.

 Step 2: Click the Options link at the top-right of the window, then choose the Mail Settings item.

 Step 3: Check the box to the left of Show me Today on AOL when signing in to remove the check mark.
 You can then click Save settings at the bottom of the window, then click Back to Mail at the top-left of the window to return to your inbox.

-If you decide that you actually preferred seeing this news page when you signed into your inbox, you can always turn this setting back on.
+If you decide that you actually prefer seeing this news page when you sign into your inbox, you can always turn this setting back on.

 If you get to your email account by going to AOL first and signing in there, you are still going to see news articles there.

 Changing this setting won’t affect anything about how you view or receive email on your phone or in a third-party application like Microsoft Outlook.
 If you use Outlook, then read this guide on setting an away message.

 If you do normally open AOL Mail by going to aol.com, or if you have it bookmarked, you should consider going to mail.aol.com or changing your bookmark to mail.aol.com.
 This can save you a click or two if you don’t need anything on the AOL home page.